XZiar/RayRenderer/OpenGLUtil/README.md

 `FuncName` should be `Stage`.
 Variadic arguments will be used to indicate what component this file should include(`VERT`, `FRAG`, `GEOM`...).

 Merged Shader is based on glsl's preprocessor.
-For example, when compiling vertex shader, `OGLU_VERT` will be defined, so your codes can be compiled conditionally, while struct definition can be shared in any shader.
+For example, when compiling vertex shader, `OGLU_VERT` will be defined just after the version statement, so your codes can be compiled conditionally, while struct definition can be shared in any shader.

 #### Uniform Description